Otero County Court Records

 To locate a case, follow these steps:

 - Identify the court.
-Determine whether the matter is a felony (District Court), a misdemeanor or traffic offense (Magistrate or Municipal Court), a civil dispute (District or Magistrate Court depending on amount), or a probate filing (Probate Court).
+Determine whether the matter is a felony (District Court), a misdemeanor or traffic offense (Magistrate or Municipal Court), a civil dispute (District or Magistrate Court depending on the amount), or a probate filing (Probate Court).

 - Search online.
 Use the statewide Case Lookup portal to search by party name, case number, or attorney.
 The Odyssey Public Access system also provides electronic case records for registered users.
 For more comprehensive document-level searching, re:SearchNM covers civil, criminal, family, and probate cases across all 33 New Mexico counties.